moroz/moroz.dev/content/blog/integrating-vite-js-with-phoenix-1-6.md

 This fragment instructs Vite to look for static asset files (to be copied without processing) under `assets/static`, and configures the React plugin.
 The `build` part configures entry points, target directories, and filename patterns for compiled assets.
+We disable source maps in production builds and opt not to generate a manifest file&mdash;Phoenix has its own mechanism for generating cache manifest files that is incompatible with Vite's.

 ### Import Vite assets in layout